mohyaz11/OptimumSetupBook/manuscript/RetentionPolicies.md

 ## Release Retention

-Ok, we're going to take a quick trip back to the lifecycles for the next bit.
+Okay, we're going to take a quick trip back to the lifecycles for the next bit.
 Navigate back to the default lifecycle and expand the `Retention Policy` section.

 ![](images/chapter003-lifecycle-retention.png)

 You can see that this is set to keep all releases forever and also to keep all extracted packages and files on disk on Tentacles.
 A Tentacle is a deployment target that represents a Windows server.

 Let's change this to something a little tidier.
 You have the choice to clean up after a specified number of releases or a specified number of days.
-If you're not sure what value to pick, a good value to start with is keeping the last three releases for both the releases and the extracted packages.
+If you're not sure what value to pick, a good place to start is keeping the last three releases for both the releases and the extracted packages.

 There is one nuance to release cleanup.
 If the release is displayed on any dashboard, either the main dashboard or the project overview screen, it will not be cleaned up even if it matches the rules.
-You don't have to worry about a recent release in the Staging environment being deleted before it can be promoted to Production.
+This means you don't have to worry about a recent release in the Staging environment being deleted before it can be promoted to Production.
 So if you see that a release isn't being cleaned up, check the dashboards to see if it's being displayed.

 ### Lifecycle Policy